automuteus/automuteus/README.md

 To connect to this deployment, create a `host.txt` file in the same folder as the  `amonguscapture.exe` file with the contents `https://<host>`, where the host is your Heroku app URL and restart `amonguscapture.exe` if its already running.

 # Sample Usage
-To start the bot in the current channel, type the following `.au` commands in Discord:
+To start the bot in the current channel, type the following `.au` command in Discord:
 ```
-.au new ABCD eu
+.au new
 # Starts a game, and allows users to react to emojis to link to their in-game players

-.au t <voice channel name>
-# (Optional) This specifically marks the channel you want users automute within.
-Users in other voice channels will be ignored.
 ```
 Get Playing!

+If you want to view command usage or see the available options, type `.au` or `.au help` in your Discord channel.

 If you need to add more players to the tracking list, they can be added using the reaction emojis once back in the lobby.
 Or, manually using `.au link @player color`.
-If all else fails, you can start a new game with `.au new`.

 # Bot Commands
 The Discord Bot uses the `.au` prefix for any commands